Indie Startup

 The percentage of trial users who loved Horse Browser enough to become paying customers.
 We're grateful for every single one.

-We changed from "The Organised Browser" to "The Browser for ADHD" after speaking to customers and internal reflection.
+We changed from "The Browser for Research" to "The Browser for ADHD" after speaking to customers and internal reflection.

 Signup Rate